 Pursuant to the Operating Agreement, the Parent Company's quarrying operations, including its employees, were transferred to HAI in 2008.
 Consequently, the Parent Company settled its retirement obligation to almost all of its employees and the remaining retirement plan assets were returned to the Parent Company in 2009.
-As at December 31, 2022 and 2021, the Parent Company has two regular employees.
+As at December 31, 2023 and 2022, the Parent Company has only two regular employees.